Postmodern architecture: Origins

-Postmodern architecture emerged in the 1960s as a reaction against the perceived shortcomings of modern architecture, particularly its rigid doctrines, its uniformity, its lack of ornament, and its habit of ignoring the history and culture of the cities where it appeared.
+Postmodern architecture emerged in the late 1960s as a reaction against the perceived shortcomings of modern architecture, particularly its rigid doctrines, its uniformity, its lack of ornament, and its habit of ignoring the history and culture of the cities where it appeared.
 In 1966, Venturi formalized the movement in his book, Complexity and Contradiction in Architecture.
 Venturi summarized the kind of architecture he wanted to see replace modernism:

 I speak of a complex and contradictory architecture based on the richness and ambiguity of modern experience, including that experience which is inherent in art. ...
 I welcome the problems and exploit the uncertainties. ...
 I like elements which are hybrid rather than "pure", compromising rather than "clean" ... accommodating rather than excluding. ...
 I am for messy vitality over obvious unity. ...
 I prefer "both-and" to "either-or", black and white, and sometimes gray, to black or white. ...
 An architecture of complexity and contradiction must embody the difficult unity of inclusion rather than the easy unity of exclusion.

 In place of the functional doctrines of modernism, Venturi proposed giving primary emphasis to the façade, incorporating historical elements, a subtle use of unusual materials and historical allusions, and the use of fragmentation and modulations to make the building interesting.
 Accomplished architect and urban planner Denise Scott Brown, who was Venturi's wife, and Venturi wrote Learning from Las Vegas (1972), co-authored with Steven Izenour, in which they further developed their joint argument against modernism.
 They urged architects to take into consideration and to celebrate the existing architecture in a place, rather than to try to impose a visionary utopia from their own fantasies.
 This was in line with Scott Brown's belief that buildings should be built for people, and that architecture should listen to them.
 Scott Brown and Venturi argued that ornamental and decorative elements "accommodate existing needs for variety and communication".
 The book was instrumental in opening readers' eyes to new ways of thinking about buildings, as it drew from the entire history of architecture—both high-style and vernacular, both historic and modern—and In response to Mies van der Rohe's famous maxim "Less is more", Venturi responded, to "Less is a bore."
-Venturi cited the examples of his wife's and his own buildings, Guild House, in Philadelphia, as examples of a new style that welcomed variety and historical references, without returning to academic revival of old styles.
+Venturi cited the example of one of his wife's and his own buildings, Guild House, in Philadelphia, as examples of a new style that welcomed variety and historical references, without returning to academic revival of old styles.